Programs by College

 full-scale productions, each performed with a live orchestra.

-Music - the
+Music - provides

-conservatory quality training in a liberal arts environment,
+conservatory-quality training in a liberal arts environment,

 including many ensembles for music majors and all Butler students